virchan/predictive_modeling_workflow/README.md

 <h2>Abstract</h2>

-This project provides a comprehensive exploration of the predictive modeling workflow using the Kaggle competition "Titanic - Machine Learning from Disaster" as a case study.
+This project provides a comprehensive exploration of the predictive modelling workflow using the Kaggle competition "Titanic - Machine Learning from Disaster" as a case study.
 It delves into key stages such as exploratory data analysis and model evaluation, aiming to identify the most effective model for the competition.
-By treating the competition as a real-world predictive modeling task, this project enhances our understanding of the workflow while emphasizing the importance of rigorous model evaluation.
+By treating the competition as a real-world predictive modelling task, this project enhances our understanding of the workflow while emphasizing the importance of rigorous model evaluation.

 <h2>Introduction</h2>

 Data permeates every aspect of our world, and harnessing its power through data-driven decision-making is crucial for progress.
-Predictive modeling is a powerful tool that enables organizations to streamline these decision-making processes, finding insights and making accurate predictions based on available data.
+Predictive modelling is a powerful tool that enables organizations to streamline these decision-making processes, finding insights and making accurate predictions based on available data.
 Its applications span across diverse industries, such as healthcare, finance, and more.
-For instance, in the medical industry, predictive modeling can help hospitals predict human survival rates based on patients' medical and health conditions.
+For instance, in the medical industry, predictive modelling can help hospitals predict human survival rates based on patients' medical and health conditions.
 In the financial industry, credit card companies leverage predictive models to determine whether a transaction is fraudulent.
-These real-life applications highlight the practical value of predictive modeling.
+These real-life applications highlight the practical value of predictive modelling.

-The workflow of predictive modeling involves several key stages.
+The workflow of predictive modelling involves several key stages.
 It begins with data acquisition, exploratory data analysis, and data cleaning to ensure the data is suitable for analysis.
 Subsequently, the data is tailored and fed into computers, which employ advanced algorithms to learn intricate patterns and relationships within the data.
 Once the learning process is complete, predictions are generated, enabling decision-makers to make informed choices based on the insights provided by the predictive models.
-This workflow forms the foundation of predictive modeling.
+This workflow forms the foundation of predictive modelling.

-In this work, we simulate the predictive modeling workflow by participating in the Kaggle Getting Started competition __Titanic - Machine Learning from Disaster ([Kaggle link](https://www.kaggle.com/competitions/titanic/))__.
-By drawing an analogy between the competition's subtasks and the stages of real-life predictive modeling, we aim to provide an educational and insightful experience.
+In this work, we simulate the predictive modelling workflow by participating in the Kaggle Getting Started competition __Titanic - Machine Learning from Disaster ([Kaggle link](https://www.kaggle.com/competitions/titanic/))__.
+By drawing an analogy between the competition's subtasks and the stages of real-life predictive modelling, we aim to provide an educational and insightful experience.
 The analogy is established as follows:

 <table style="width:50%">
   <tr>
     <th style="text-align:center">Kaggle Competition Subtasks</th>
-    <th style="text-align:center">Analogy to Real-life Predictive Modeling</th>
+    <th style="text-align:center">Analogy to Real-life Predictive Modelling</th>
   </tr>
   <tr>
     <td style="text-align:center">Training the Model</td>